-In the first three quarters of 2017 and the years 2016, 2015 and 2014, Petroamazonas achieved an average production in terms of barrels of crude oil per day ("bpd") of 420,937 bpd, 431,981bpd, 422,783 bpd and 433,060 bpd, respectively, on a consolidated basis with its subsidiary Operaciones Río Napo CEM ("Río Napo").
-Petroamazonas' average production of bpd for the nine months ended September 30, 2017 decreased 2.4% as compared to its average production of bpd for the nine months ended September 30, 2016.
-This decrease was primarily due to the natural decline in the production capacity of the oilfields and a reduction of drilling activity in the oilfields of Tiputini.
-Petroamazonas' average production of bpd in 2016 increased 2.2% as compared to its average production of bpd in 2015.
-This increase in average production of bpd in 2016 as compared to 2015 is primarily attributable to the commencement of operations in exploratory block 43, as well as increased investments in the optimization and development of its operations in 2016, particularly in connection with certain of its new service agreements with national and international participation.
-Petroamazonas' average production of bpd in 2015 decreased 2.4% as compared to its average production of bpd in 2014.
+In the first quarter of 2017 and the years 2016, 2015 and 2014, Petroamazonas achieved an average production in terms of barrels of crude oil per day ("bpd") of 423,765 bpd, 431,981bpd, 422,783 bpd and 433,060 bpd, respectively, on a consolidated basis with its subsidiary Operaciones Río Napo CEM ("Río Napo").
+Petroamazonas' average production of bpd in 2016 increased 2.2% as compared to its average production of bpd in 2016 as compared to 2015 is primarily attributable to the commencement of operations in exploratory block 43, as well as increased investments in the optimization and development of its operations in 2016, particularly in connection with certain of its new service agreements with national and international participation.
+Petroamazonas' average production of bpd in 2014.
 This decrease was primarily due to budgetary constraints that limited its ability to make addition investments in its operations.

-In addition, in the first three quarters of 2017 and the years 2016, 2015 and 2014 Petroamazonas produced approximately 46 million standard cubic feet per day ("mmscfd"), 50.9 mmscfd, 48.1 mmscfd and 55.9 mmscfd of natural gas, respectively, without taking into account natural gas that was re-injected into its operations.
-Its average production of natural gas for the nine months ended September 30, 2017 decreased 9.8% as compared to its average production of natural gas for the nine months ended September 30, 2016.
-This decrease was primarily due to the normal decline of the reservoirs of natural gas and to a decrease in consumer demand.
-Its average production of natural gas in 2016 increased 5.9% as compared to its average production of natural gas in 2016 increased 5.9% as compared to increase commercialization of Petroamazonas' natural gas in order to meet demand.
+In addition, in the first quarter of 2017 and the years 2016, 2015 and 2014 Petroamazonas produced approximately 46.9 million square feet per day ("msfd"), 50.9 msfd, 48.1 msfd and 55.9 msfd of natural gas, respectively, without taking into account natural gas that was re-injected into its operations.
+Its average production of natural gas in 2016 increased 5.9% as compared to its average production of natural gas in 2015.
+This increase was primarily attributable to a decision by Petroecuador to increase commercialization of Petroamazonas' natural gas in order to meet demand.
 Petroamazonas' average production of natural gas in 2015 decreased 14.0% as compared to its average production of natural gas in 2014.
 This decrease was primarily attributable to work stoppages at the Corporación Eléctrica del Ecuador CELEC EP ("CELEC"), the Republic's public company responsible for the supply of energy, and the resulting decrease of the commercialization of Petroamazonas' natural gas by Petroecuador.